cjdoris/ARFFFiles.jl/README.md

 ## Loading

+For the impatient: `ARFFFiles.load(DataFrame, "mytable.arff")` loads the given file as a `DataFrame`.
+Replace `DataFrame` with your favourite table type.

 - `load(file)` loads the table in the given file as a vector of named tuples.
 - `load(io, [own=false])` loads the table from the given io stream.
 - `load(f, ...)` is equivalent to `f(loadstreaming(...))` but ensures the file is closed afterwards.